WebOfTrustInfo/rwot5-boston/draft-documents/lds-obcap/lds-obcap.md

 ```

-In Rees' W7 / the lambda-calculus-obcap system, we could represent this
+In Rees' W7 / the lambda-calculus-ocap system, we could represent this
 like so:

 ``` scheme